 As well as the set costs of licences, there are other essentials to cover when you start a food truck business.
 These are the main ones:

 - Gas and electricity: the cost of these depends on the size of your setup and the appliances you work with.

 - Fuel: if you set up shop locally, it will be easier to keep this cost down.

-- Wages: as well as paying staff at least the minimum wage, you’ll also need to work out how much to pay yourself.
+- Wages: as well as paying staff at least the national minimum wage, you’ll also need to work out how much to pay yourself.

 - Vehicle insurance: you can check whether or not your food truck is already on the Motor Insurance Database.